alfateam/orange-orm/README.md

   }))
 }));

-export default map.sqlite('demo.db');
+export default map;
 ```
 The init.js script resets our SQLite database.
 It's worth noting that SQLite databases are represented as single files, which makes them wonderfully straightforward to manage.

-At the start of the script, we import our database mapping from the db.js file.
+At the start of the script, we import our database mapping from the map.js file.
 This gives us access to the db object, which we'll use to interact with our SQLite database.

 Then, we define a SQL string.
 This string outlines the structure of our SQLite database.
 It first specifies to drop existing tables named 'deliveryAddress', 'orderLine', '_order', and 'customer' if they exist.
 This ensures we have a clean slate.
 Then, it dictates how to create these tables anew with the necessary columns and constraints.